aweber/pg-utf8-transcoder/README.md

 7. For each character-based column in the row:
   a. detects the encoding, if it can,
   b. converts the value from the detected encoding to UTF8.
 If the encoding cannot be determined for a particular character string the original bytestream is returned.
 8. Writes the converted and/or unconverted data back to the same row.
 9. Logs the conversion once the update is confirmed.
 10. Cleans up memory and database connections, and exits.

 Note steps 6, 7 and 8 are not transactional, as they are running on two different connections and the SELECT of the values in step 6 does not use a READ FOR UPDATE lock.
 This is purposeful, so the transcoder doesn’t block other activity in the database.
 The (very, very) small risk here is a row could be updated between steps 6 and 8, and the update could be lost when the row is overwritten in step 8.

-Any variability in rows converted per second for different tables (or even the same table) is due to at least three conditions:
+Variability in the number of rows converted per second for different tables (or even the same table) is due to at least three conditions:

-1. number of columns to convert
+1. the number of columns to convert,
-2. size of data in the columns to convert
+2. the size of data in the columns to convert,
-3. concurrent load on the database and host machine
+3. and the concurrent load on the database and host machine.

 ### DBA note!